GenetH/setghub_devops_learning/Ansible_Configuration_Management/Ansible_config_manag_doc.md

 2. **For the Load Balancer (LB) Server** (Ubuntu-based system):
    - It first updates the `apt` repository cache.
    - Then, it installs and ensures that **Wireshark** is up to date.

-#### Next Steps:
-- I can update this playbook to include additional tasks, such as:
-   - Creating a directory and a file inside it.
-   - Changing the timezone on all servers.
-   - Running some shell scripts across the infrastructure.

 ---